Australia's Collective Shame: The Brereton Report on War Crimes in Afghanistan

 - Braden Chapman, former SAS operative in Afghanistan, 2012.

 In 2016, the Inspector-General of the Australian Defence Force (ADF) launched the Afghanistan Inquiry (The Inquiry) to investigate allegations of breaches of the Laws of Armed Conflict by the Special Operations Task Group and their superiors in Afghanistan from 2005 to 2016.
-Videos and witness reports detailing these war crimes, including the killing of unarmed civilians, killing of prisoners of war and planting guns and radios on civilians, have been shocking and damning.
+Videos and witness reports detailing these alleged war crimes, including the killing of unarmed civilians, killing of prisoners of war and planting guns and radios on civilians, have been shocking and damning.

 In the public version of the final report of the Inquiry, it concluded that the rumours of war crimes were substantiated in 23 incidents: